-- Identification of barriers to making positive changes for their health or seeing a doctor.
+- Identification of people’s possible barriers to making positive changes for their health or seeing a doctor.

-- Communication methods that overcome barriers and avoid building defensiveness and fear.
+- Communication methods that can help people overcome these barriers and avoid defensiveness and fear.

-- Identifying how our own feelings can affect conversations.
+- Identifying how our own feelings can affect how we approach conversations.

-- Directing people to the right places for advice and support.
+- Signposting people to the right places for advice and support.